 Student Ministry is not a game of “us” against “them”.
 The “us” being the students and their illustrious captain and leader and “them” being the parents and gray hairs.
 Younger youth leaders have to fight the urge to view questioning parents as “them”.
-Sometimes even older leaders tend to overlook them in favor of a more compliant man power source such as intern staff.
-Learn to see parents and other adults as part of the ministry team, each with a gift and talent to contribute.
+Sometimes even older leaders tend to overlook them in favor of a more compliant manpower source such as intern staff.
+Learn to see parents and other adults as part of the ministry team.
+They each have a gift and talent to contribute.
 The more comfortable, inclusive, and informative you become with parents, the more likely they are to sing your praises all over town.
 And since they are going to sing something, it might as well be your praises!

 “From whom the whole body, joined and held together by every joint with which it is equipped, when each part is working properly, makes the body grow so that it builds itself up in love.”
 (Ephesians 4:16)